nautobot/nautobot/nautobot/docs/development/templates.md

-# Templates for Plugins
+# Page Templates

-Nautobot comes with a variety of plugins that allow for a lot of flexibility while keeping the page style consistent with the rest of the application.
+Nautobot comes with a variety of page templates that allow for a lot of flexibility while keeping the page style consistent with the rest of the application.
 This document presents these templates and their features.

-You can use it for your templates by calling `{% extends '<template_name>' %}` at the top of your template file.
+You can use these templates as the basis for your templates by calling `{% extends '<template_name>' %}` at the top of your template file.

 ## Object Detail

-The most customizable template available to plugin authors is `generic/object_detail.html`.

-The following blocks are available to you:
+The most customizable template is `generic/object_detail.html`, as object detail views have a wide range of specific requirements to be accommodated.
+It provides the following blocks:

 - `header`: overloading this block allows for changing the entire top row of the page, including the title, breadcrumbs, search field, and tabs.